MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ![sessions-chart](analytics-app-sessions.png)

-You can enable or disable the collecting of app sessions by using the following API:
+Enable or disable the collecting of app sessions using the {{ site.data.keys.mf_analytics_short }} API.

 #### JavaScript
 **Web**